Home/Services & Procedures/Advanced Dentistry/Sleep Apnea and Snoring

 Another common treatment for sleep apnea is CPAP therapy.
 CPAP, which stands for continuous positive airway pressure, is very successful in treating sleep apnea, but the biggest problem is compliance.
 Many people simply stop using the CPAP machine because they find it uncomfortable.

 While every case is different, Dr. Matthew Vaccaro—our experienced dentist—has found that his patients’ sleep apnea is often alleviated with a custom-made oral device.
-This particular night guard fits comfortably over the teeth while sleeping and helps keep the jaw aligned properly, so the airway stays open.
+This particular nightguard is designed to fit comfortably over the teeth while sleeping and helps keep the jaw aligned properly, so the airway stays open.

 If your sleep apnea is going untreated, you are not getting the restful sleep you need.
-Contact Vaccaro Aesthetic and Family Dentistry to find out about treating sleep apnea with a custom-made snore guard.
+Contact Vaccaro Aesthetic and Family Dentistry to find out about treating sleep apnea with a custom-made oral appliance.